soupi/learn-haskell-blog-generator/src/05-glue/03-project.md

     -Wall
 ```

-Later, in our targets descriptions, we can add `import: common-settings` ,
+Later, in our targets' descriptions, we can add `import: common-settings` ,
 and all of these settings will be automatically added.

 ### Library